 Pertinent courses are available in a wide range of disciplines, including: Art History, Economics, History, Music, Area Studies, Political Science, Religion, and Sociology and Anthropology.
 For questions about particular courses, please check the department Web site or contact the director.

 Binary Comparison:

-ARTS 275 Studio Art Seminar in th South Pacific: The Physical and Cultural Environment CCST 275 I'm A Stranger Here Myself
+ARTS 275 Studio Art Seminar in th South Pacific: The Physical and Cultural Environment (Not offered in 2015-2016)